elia/timetap/README.md

     ~/.tap_config

 Which can look like this:

     root: "~"
-  port: 1111
+    # root is where the logs will be saved

     code: Code
+    # code is where all your projects live

     nested_project_layers: 1
+    # see below about nested projects

+    port: 1111
+    # the port on localhost for the web interface

     ruby: /usr/bin/ruby
+    # the ruby you want to use

     textmate:
       projects: ~/Development/Current Projects

-### Configuration File Keys Explained

-    root - where the TimeTap logs should be saved.
-Recommended value: ~ code - where all you project live, in a flat hierachy. nested_project_layers - see below, on nested projects.
-Default is 1
+      # where you keep your .tmproj files

+### About "nested project layers"

-Nested Projects allows you to keep your projects inside a hierarchy, instead of the original assumption of TimeTap (which is that all projects are flat).
+TimeTap assumes you keep your projects inside a specific folder, like this:

-For example, you could keep your directory structure might look like:

     ~/Code/
+      tap/
+      tik_tak/
+      tk-win/
+      AcmeCorp/
+        website/
+        intranet/

+But if you keep your projects grouped in subfolders like this:

+    ~/Code/
       Clients/
         AcmeCorp/
           website/
-            intranet
+          intranet/
         BetaCorp/
           skunkworks/
       OpenSource/
         project_one/
         timetap/

-A `nested_project_layers` setting of 2 (in your `.tap_config` file) would mean we track "AcmeCorp", "BetaCorp", and everything under OpenSource, as their own projects
+then, the `nested_project_layers` key tells TimeTap how deep to look for project names inside a hierarchy (in the example a value of 2 will catch `AcmeCorp`, `BetaCorp`, `project_one` and `timetap`).

 ## How to Contribute